A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Conclusion

 \section{Conclusion}

-This paper presents a novel source data-free framework for domain adaptive semantic segmentation called \textbf{ATP}.
-In the absence of source data, \textbf{ATP} focuses on transferring knowledge from the source model via implicit feature alignment, teaching from positive and negative pseudo labels, and propagating target-specific information to reduce the intra-domain discrepancy.
-Extensive experiments and ablation studies are conducted to validate the effectiveness of the proposed \textbf{ATP}.
-On the standard adaptation tasks, \textbf{ATP} achieves new state-of-the-art results and performs comparably to source data-dependent adaptation methods.
-It also performs well on the black-box source model scenario.
+This paper presents a novel source data-free approach for domain adaptive semantic segmentation called \textbf{ATP}.
+In the absence of source data, \textbf{ATP} focuses on handling model adaptation via the proposed curriculum-style self-training, including curriculum feature alignment to encourage confident predictions and curriculum complementary self-training using negative pseudo labeling and positive pseudo labeling.
+We also provide a standard post-processing for domain adaptation by propagating semantic consistency information to reduce the intra-domain discrepancy.
+Extensive experiments and ablation studies are conducted to validate the effectiveness of the proposed method. \textbf{ATP} achieves new state-of-the-art results and performs comparably to source data-dependent adaptation methods.
+In addition, a simplified variant of ATP performs well on the black-box source model scenario.

-In the future, we will attempt to tackle two critical problems.
-The first is to improve the performance of hard categories.
-As Table \ref{Tab:GTA2CS} and Table \ref{Tab:SYN2CS} show, the proposed method fails to handle some classes with a large domain gap or occupy a minor pixel proportion, like fence, pole, signal, and train.
-It is a common but serious problem to address for DASS.
-The second is the selection of hyper-parameters.
-In our work, we introduce amounts of hyper-parameters that influence the final performance.
-It is essential to provide a method to learn overall generality and robust hyper-parameter in future work.